Battle Royale (manga): English-language adaptation

 In April 2006, Tim Beedle, a former associate editor of the English version Battle Royale, stated on the Tokyopop Messageboard the reasoning behind the decision to have a fairly loose adaptation:

 'Prior to starting work on the first volume of Battle Royale, its editor (Mark Paniccia, who has since left Tokyopop) made a decision to hire Keith Giffen, a well-known American comic book writer, to provide a much looser adaptation than usual.
 He made this decision for a variety of reasons, but two seemed to be more prominent than the rest.
 First, due to BR's extreme content and M rating, it was going to be a tough sell.
 (Some of the large chains refuse to carry M-rated books.)
 Hiring a known writer could help compensate for this by driving sales.
 Second, more than any other book we were publishing at the time, BR had the potential to find a crossover audience in the direct market among American comic book readers, who often are adverse to trying manga.'

 The plot changes to turn the BR program into a reality show sponsored by the government held similarities to Suzanne Collins' 2008 novel The Hunger Games.
 John Green pointed out that the premise of the novel is "nearly identical".
 Although Collins maintains that she "had never heard of that book until [her] book was turned in", The New York Times reports that "the parallels are striking enough that Collins's work has been savaged on the blogosphere as a baldfaced ripoff", but that "there are enough possible sources for the plot line that the two authors might well have hit on the same basic setup independently".

 Tokyopop released an "Ultimate Edition" of Battle Royale which consisted of 5 omnibus novels, with each novel having over 600 pages.
 The first volume was released on December 15, 2007, and the fifth and last on February 10, 2009.
-The Ultimate Edition has bonus features that consist of color pages, character sketches, weapon details, and Q&A's with the author, Koushun Takami.
+The Ultimate Edition has bonus features that consist of color pages, character sketches, weapon details, and Q&As with the author, Koushun Takami.